 - Enhance access to loan funds and similar financial assistance for micro-sized and small businesses, to support small business growth and retention in Shoreline.
 Create a network or program(s) for the types of loan support, business mentoring, training, and business management technical assistance that are needed to help ensure the success of borrowers and program participants. - Improve outreach to businesses on a variety of environmental issues and enhance the opportunity for improved business functioning and mutually beneficial partnerships. - Strive to support businesses that are relocating to or within Shoreline.
-Develop small business information pamphlets (e.g., to inform businesses about available resources or services; to guide someone in starting a business locally; to understanding the local economy). - Enhance support for entrepreneurs and access to existing services, including exploration of business incubator ideas and grant programs.
+Develop small business information pamphlets (e.g., to inform businesses about available resources or services; to guide someone in starting a business locally; to understanding the local economy).
+Enhance support for entrepreneurs and access to existing services.